needle-tools/ar-simulation/Readme.md

 - switching from a scene with Object Tracking to a scene with Image Tracking on device crashes Android apps (we'll report a bug soon)

 ## Related solutions 👪
-Since Unity took so long to come out with a viable solution for testing AR projects without building to devices, a number of interesting projects arose to overcome that, especially for remoting.
+Since Unity still hasn't provided a viable solution for testing AR projects without building to devices, a number of interesting projects arose to overcome that, especially for remoting.
 For our own projects, we found that device remoting is still too slow for continuous testing and experimentation, so we made ARSimulation.

 [Kirill Kuzyk](https://twitter.com/kirill_kuzyk) recently released a great tool called [AR Foundation Editor Remote](https://stampedegames.wixsite.com/ar-foundation-remote) which uses a similar approach and creates a custom, editor-only XR SDK backend that injects data received from remote Android and iOS devices.